rockfordlhotka/Cloud-Native-HOL/src/Lab03/readme.md

 On a small scale it is often easiest to work with docker-compose, because Visual Studio understands how to interact with Docker Desktop and docker-compose within the familiar "F5 dev experience".

-> It is a fairly safe bet to think that Visual Studio will become more integrated with Kubernetes over time.
+> ℹ It is a fairly safe bet to think that Visual Studio will become more integrated with Kubernetes over time.
 Already Azure Dev Spaces exist, and innovation within the K8s space is occurring at a breakneck pace.

 For this lab you'll learn how to run a set of services in docker-compose from Visual Studio, and later you'll learn how to deploy those services into a K8s cluster.